roeegro/SwimFix/README.md

 		- Graph for every measure with its value in every frame of the video
     - **Model Testing and Evaluation**
 	    - Manual video annotation tool to set the expected result.
-	    - Expected vs actual result comparison.
+	    - Expected vs actual result comparison made easy with graphs.
 - **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the pool's track and faces the swimmer as he swims towards it).
 - **Output**:
 	- Keypoints display on each frame (JPG)